 In addition, several states are evaluating ways to subject partnerships to entity-level taxation through the imposition of state income, franchise and other forms of taxation.
-For example, we became subject in 2007 to a new entity-level tax on the portion of our income generated in Texas.
-Specifically, the Texas margin tax will be imposed at a maximum effective rate of 0.7% of our gross income apportioned to Texas.
-Imposition of such tax on us by Texas, or any other state, will reduce the cash available for payment on the notes.
+For example, we are now subject to a new entity-level tax on the portion of our gross income apportioned to Texas.
+If any additional state were to impose an entity-level tax on us, the cash available for payment on the notes would be reduced.